fortanix/sq-dsm/guide/src/chapter_02.md

 #         secret: recipient,
 #     };
 #
-#     // Now, create a decryptor with a helper using the given TPKs.
+#     // Now, create a decryptor with a helper using the given Certs.
 #     let mut decryptor = Decryptor::from_bytes(ciphertext, helper, None)?;
 #
 #     // Decrypt the data.